swamy4749/hello-world/README.md

 # hello-world
-This is my 2nd repo
+This is peruswamy.
+I am belongs to hyderabad i did MCA.